fastlane/fastlane/README.md

 ## Is this secure?

+Both your keys and provisioning profiles are encrypted using OpenSSL using a passphrase.

 Storing your private keys in a git repo might sound off-putting at first.
 We did an in-depth analysis of potential security issues and came to the following conclusion:

 #### What could happen if someone stole a private key?